TU Council Leader Resources

-As described in our TU Volunteer Leadership Manual, councils are the key link between the TU staff and local chapters and play a critical role in advocating for trout and salmon at the state level.
+As described in our TU Chapter and Council Leadership Manual, councils are the key link between the TU staff and local chapters and play a critical role in advocating for trout and salmon at the state level.
 A TU council is not simply another chapter and should be regarded as a coalition, the vital thread that binds all the chapters together for mutual support and assistance.
 The council, therefore, deserves the active participation of every chapter in its state.
 A council tends to bring chapters closer together, and experience has proven that a strong council usually results in strong, effective chapters, and vice versa.

 The following links and resources are designed to help you better serve your council and chapters and connect with the resources you need.

 Each state council has a National Leadership Council Representative (NLC), a volunteer elected to be a conduit between councils and the TU national board and staff.
 NLC Representatives bring issues and concerns from their states to the national level and then bring decisions and initiatives from the national level back to their councils.

 Council Officer Resources

 As a council officer, you play an integral role in helping grow the state council and support your local chapters.
 From running a council and supporting your local chapter volunteer leaders, to developing a statewide strategic plan, building partnerships with agencies and aligned organizations and focusing on advocacy, your efforts ensure TU’s mission is being driven in every corner of your state.